Vera Reznik: Career

+Her prose is of interest to Russian literary critics.

 In the appendix to the book "Personages from a family photo album" Russian philologist, translator and sociologist Boris Dubin notes that her prose is characterized, “in addition to unforced clarity and mastery, by an elegance of exposition that is achieved not only due the deep philological and philosophical intuition, but, undoubtedly, thanks to the obvious literary gift of its author".